CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/outline/outline.md

 plot, while in Python, you can use pandas to filter a DataFrame and seaborn to create a scatter plot. capabilities

-6. Similarities and Differences (10 minutes)
+## VI.
+Similarities and Differences (10 minutes)

-B. Differences between R and Python \#### 1.
-Syntax and language
+### B. Differences between R and Python

+#### 1. Syntax and language structure:

-structure: R and Python have different syntax and language structures, which can be a challenge for those learning both languages.
+R and Python have different syntax and language structures, which can be a challenge for those learning both languages.
 R uses \<- for assignment, while Python uses =.
 R’s syntax is also more functional, whereas Python is more object-oriented.
 Familiarizing oneself with the syntax and structure of each language is essential for working efficiently in both.